snafees21/Todo-Zen/README.md

 # Todo-Zen App

 ### Project Overview
 Team wanted to implement a to-do app that will help with task management in our daily lives.
-There are countless of apps that help track tasks, but those task lists start to look a little cluttered with the combination of both school tasks and other tasks.
-Our app is geared more towards students who would like a  specifically for school.
+There are countless of apps that help track tasks, but this app is unique because it is geared more towards students who would like a  specifically for school.
 The app will allow students to add tasks, categorize tasks, and interact with a calendar that contains tasks for that day or month.

 ### Features
 - Main page has a list of tasks added by the user.